-The challenges confronting the teams at Küster Automotive GmbH (Küster) were typical of almost every Siemens PLM Software’s Polarion customer operating in industries in which compliance with some standard is mandated or desirable.
+The challenges confronting the teams at Küster Automotive GmbH (Küster) were typical of almost every Siemens Digital Industry Software’s Polarion customer operating in industries in which compliance with some standard is mandated or desirable.
 Küster needed to achieve Software Process Improvement and Capability Determination (SPICE) Level 2 and, as is so often the case, the company was finding it difficult to manage a complex process with specifications authored using Microsoft Office® software and shared using PDF files sent by email.

 An additional complication, and a major reason for seeking a better solution, was the fact that the company’s original equipment manufacturer (OEM) customers required exchange of specifications in Requirements Interchange Format (RIF) and some kind of system to manage change.
 “OEMs would send PDF files,” notes Christian Posluschni, team leader – Development Electronics/ Software Development, “and we had no system to effectively manage requirements… no automation, and nothing that was project comprehensive.”

 A subsidiary had already purchased a number of licenses for a competing solution, so it seemed logical to simply roll out that product everywhere.
 An evaluation project was implemented in the electronics and predevelopment departments.

 “This trial roll-out project manifested the limitations of the competing solution, and led us to evaluate Polarion ALM,” Posluschni explains.